-How trauma can result
+How trauma happens

 Trauma can be a physical and/or emotional response to a threatening or distressing event(s) that significantly impacts the body’s ability to cope and function normally.